intel/neural-compressor/docs/tutorial.md

       return len(self.test_images)

 ```
-Then define a customized metric to caculate accuracy.
+Then define a customized metric to calculate accuracy.
 The update() function record the predict result and result() function provide the summary of accurate rate.

 ```
 import lpot